Emerson Jones: Juniors

-Professional career

 2023–24: Professional and WTA Tour debut

-At the age of 14, Jones began her professional career when she received a wildcard into the qualifying draw of the Hobart International in January 2023, but lost in the first round to Tereza Martincová.
-She qualified for her first professional tournament the following month at the ITF $25,000 event in Swan Hill.
-In July 2023, she reached her first ITF final at the $15,000 event in Caloundra, but lost to third seed Melisa Ercan.
+At the age of 14, Jones made her professional debut when she received a wildcard into the qualifying draw of the Hobart International in January 2023, but lost in the first round to Tereza Martincová.
+She qualified for her first professional tournament the following month at the $25k event in Swan Hill.
+In July 2023, she reached her first ITF final at the $15k event in Caloundra but lost to third seed Melisa Ercan.

-In October 2023, she qualified for the main draw of the City of Playford Tennis International, where she defeated Gabriella Da Silva-Fick in the first round before losing to Seone Mendez in the second.
-The following month, she received a wildcard into the main draw of the Gold Coast Tennis International, and reached the second round with an early retirement by Darya Astakhova.

-Jones began her 2024 season with a wildcard into the main draw of the Canberra Tennis International, where she lost in the first round to sixth seed Wang Yafan.
-She received a wildcard into the qualifying draw of the Australian Open, but lost in the first round to Priscilla Hon.
-The following month, she received a wildcard into the main draw of the Burnie International II, where she defeated Tina Nadine Smith in the first round before losing to fifth seed Wei Sijia in the second.
+Jones began her 2024 season with a wildcard entry into the main draw of the Canberra International, losing in the first round to sixth seed Wang Yafan.
+She received a wildcard entry into the qualifying draw of the Australian Open, but lost in the first round to Priscilla Hon.
+The following month, Jones received a wildcard entry into the main draw of the Burnie International II, where she defeated Tina Nadine Smith in the first round, before losing to fifth seed Wei Sijia in the second.
 In March 2024, she reached her second ITF final at the $35,000 event in Swan Hill, but lost to Gabriella Da Silva-Fick.
-Still only 16, Jones won her biggest title to date in November 2024, claiming the W75 NSW Perpetual Open by defeating fellow Australian teenager Taylah Preston, ranked 162 at the time, 6-4, 7-6 in the final.
+Still only 16, Jones won her biggest title to date in November 2024, claiming the W75 Sydney Challenger by defeating fellow Australian teenager Taylah Preston, ranked world No. 162 at the time, in straight sets in the final.

-2025: First WTA win, top 300 and Grand Slam debut
+2025: First WTA Tour win, top 300 and major debut

-Jones started the 2025 season by entering the Canberra International and was defeated in the first round by Elsa Jacquemot in straight sets.
-A week later, she was handed a wildcard entry into the Adelaide International and caused a major upset in the first round by defeating the world number 37 Wang Xinyu in the first round.
-The win marked Jones' first victory in a top-level WTA Tour event and secured her a career high top 300 ranking.
-Aged 16, Jones made her Grand Slam tournament debut at the Australian Open, after being given a wildcard into main draw.
+Jones started the 2025 season by entering the Canberra International and was defeated in the first round by Elsa Jacquemot, in straight sets.
+A week later, she was handed a wildcard into the Adelaide International and caused a major upset in the first round by defeating the world No. 37, Wang Xinyu.
+The win marked Jones' first victory in a top-level WTA Tour event and secured her a career-high top 300 ranking.
+She lost to third seed Daria Kasatkina in the second round.
+Aged 16, Jones made her Grand Slam tournament debut at the Australian Open, after being given a wildcard into the main draw.
 She lost in the first round to sixth seed Elena Rybakina in straight sets.